Things you need to know about Contract for Secured Loan (Down-Payment and Equal Monthly Installments).

 1. What is a Contract of Loan?

 A Contract of Loan may also be either secured or unsecured.
-A secured loan refers to a loan protected by a collateral which the lender can sell if the borrower fails to timely pay the loan.
-A collateral can be either movable property (i.e. jewelry) or immovable property (i.e. a house).
-On the other hand, an unsecured loan refers to a loan that offers no collateral and leaves the lender with no property that can be readily sold to pay off the loan if the borrower defaults.
+A secured loan refers to a loan protected by a collateral which the lender can sell if the borrower defaults on the loan.
+On the other hand, an unsecured loan refers to a loan that has no collateral.

 2. When do you need a Contract of Loan?

-A Contract of Loan is needed when you lend money to another person.
-A loan contract serves as proof that you lent money to another person and that you expect to be repaid according to the terms agreed upon.
+A Contract of Loan is used when you lend money to another person.
+A loan contract is proof that you lent money to another person and that you expect that person to repay you.

 It is hard to rely on a verbal agreement of loan because this is difficult to prove in court and people can easily forget their commitment to pay or other important details regarding the loan.